-Large ears, small ears, folded ears or straight ears.
+Large ears, small ears, folded, curled straight ears.
 Cats ears come in many different shapes and sizes.
 Cat ears have two functions, to detect sound and for balance.

 Cats have exceptional hearing, much better than ours.
 So superior is their hearing to that of humans, they are able to hear high frequency sounds undetectable to the human ear, between 50-60 kilocycles (or kilohertz), compared to humans, who can capture approximately 16-20 kilocycles.

 Within the inner ear is the vestibular system, consisting of semi-circular, fluid-filled canals and the otoliths, this vestibular system controls balance.